UQ-PAC/BASIL/readme.md

 ### Usage

+The `./mill` script should be sufficient to bootstrap Scala, provided you have a JVM (>17) installed.
+The test suite (and `--verify` flag) additionally require Boogie and Z3.

-BASIL requires a `.gts` file produced by [gtirb-semantics](https://github.com/UQ-PAC/gtirb-semantics), as well as a file containing the output of readelf (here denoted with `.relf`), both created from the same AArch64/ARM64 binary, and outputs a semantically equivalent .bpl Boogie-language source file.
+As input BASIL requires a `.gts` file produced by `gtirb-semantics`, as well as a file containing the output of readelf (here denoted with `.relf`), both created from the same AArch64/ARM64 binary, and outputs a semantically equivalent .bpl Boogie-language source file.

+Detailed instructions for lifting examples and running BASIL can be found at [docs/usage](/docs/usage.md).

 Basil also accepts BAP `.adt` files in place of the `.gts` file, however this feature is no longer actively maintained.